S.O. F.E.D. U.P. Handbook for the Disabled Students of Brooklyn College, CUNY

 Copyright: Under copyright.

 How to cite: “S.O.
 F.E.D.
 U.P.
-Handbook for the Disabled Students of Brooklyn College, CUNY” in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/sofedup-handbook."
+Handbook for the Disabled Students of Brooklyn College, CUNY, excerpt,” Frederick L. Francis, in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/sofedup-handbook.

 - How does the image on the cover of the handbook make you feel?
-What message do you think the authors want to send with this image?
-What do they think of the term “handicapped”?
+What message do you think the authors wanted to send with this image?
+What did they think of the term “handicapped”?

 - What passages from the text stand out to you?
-How does S.O.F.E.D.U.P. use the language of civil rights movements and ideas to make their case?
+How did S.O.F.E.D.U.P. use the language of civil rights movements and ideas to make their case?

-- What is S.O.F.E.D.U.P. trying to accomplish?
-How do they plan to go about it through their organizing?
+- What was S.O.F.E.D.U.P. trying to accomplish?
+How did they plan to go about it through their organizing?

 - S.O.F.E.D.U.P. describes itself as an organization for “Every Disability United for Progress.”
-In what ways are students of “every disability” included, or not included, in Frances’s statement?
+In what ways are students of “every disability” included, or not included, in Francis’s statement?